guidofioravanti/spinla/input_dataset.md

 ## Number of stations

 Evolution in the number of stations.
 In the previous version of the MARS dataset the year 2022 was characterized by a drop in the number of stations.
 The latest version solves this issue.
 No missing data affect sistematically the year 2022.
+Total number of input stations: 68.

 ![Number of stations](./img/mars/conteggioStazioni.png)